jfuerst92/TopList/README.md

 Implement secure user authentication.
 (Current implementation is a placeholder and NOT MEANT for use.
 It is completely unsecured.)

-Lower SDK requirement.
+SOLVED: Lower SDK requirement.
 (I've put it abnormally high.
-This is a simple fix.)
+This was a simple fix.)

-Change method of image loading so that users never encounter a loading image. (create queue of images that load in the background)
+SOLVED: Change method of image loading so that users never encounter a loading image.
+(Access S3 images through cloudfront, rather than directly from the S3 bucket)

 Make image upload mandatory.
 (Image upload activity included during registration.)